 The interface problem is something that I’ve talked about for some time.
 I’ll use logistic regression to demonstrate the issue here.
 Many of us are familiar with the standard

-glm syntax for fitting models1.
+glm syntax for fitting models^[This syntax predates R and was formally described in the 1992 book Statistical Models in S. It’s older than debian.].
 It uses the formula method and, to fit a logistic model, the

 family = binomial argument is required.
 Suppose that we want to apply some regularization to the model.
 A popular choice is the